manuleo/mADAm-2019/docs/_posts/2019-12-02-second-post.markdown

     <div class="col-sm-12 col-md-1"></div>
     <div class="col-sm-12 col-md-10">
         <h3>Which countries can help</h3>
         Let’s determine now what European would be most suitable for redistribution.
 Belgium boasts the highest surplus per capita (around 1350 kcal/capita/day).
 Just to put this into perspective: a Belgian person’s equivalent of food waste could help one person in every single deficient African country each to reach a healthy amount of calory intake.
 The following map provides an overview of all countries.
 When redistributing food, most larger European countries have enough of a surplus to solely solve the hunger issue in Africa.
-However In order to facilitate calculations and enable a proper analysis, the amount of European countries should be minimized
+However In order to facilitate calculations and enable a proper analysis, the amount of European countries should be minimized.
     </div>
     <div class="col-sm-12 col-md-1"></div>
 </div>